nawaf-vp/youtube-clone/README.md

-# YOUTUBE_LITE
+# YOUTUBE_clone

-**YOUTUBE_CLONE** is a powerful and user-friendly web application that emulates some of the key features and functionalities of the popular video-sharing platform, Youtube .
-It includes basic features like video search , video playback and displaying a myriad of videos sorted by different categories.This project was implemented using various technologies / Libraries like React , Material-UI and Youtube-V3 API.
+**YOUTUBE_CLONE** is a powerful and user-friendly web application that emulates some key features and functionalities of the popular video-sharing platform, Youtube.
+It includes basic features like video search, video playback, and displaying various videos sorted by different categories.
+This project was implemented using various technologies / Libraries like React, Material-UI, and Youtube-V3 API.

 ## Table of Contents
 - [Features](#features)